kumina/redirectory/README.md

  1. Check whether the entire URL is in memcache
    * If so, get the resulting redirect destination from memcache and redirect the client to it, script ends here
  1. Open the sqlite database
- 1. Get all records for the requested domain out of the database, sorted by the `order` column, ascending.
+ 1. Get all records for the requested domain out of the database, sorted by the `ordering` column, ascending.
    * If the URL start with `www.`, that part is removed
    * If there are no records, redirect to the `default` entry
  1. If there's just one record, immediately redirect to that destination, without checking path, script ends here